TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 #### Check MDCB configurations

-From MDCB v2.7.0, a secured HTTP endpoint `/config` can be enabled that allow you to query configuration of MDCB.
+From MDCB v2.7.0, a secured HTTP endpoint `/config` can be enabled that allows you to query configuration of MDCB.

 To enable the secured HTTP endpoint, make sure you have following config: